We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

-To solve the problem of high trial and error costs for advertisers, and to explore potential marketing opportunities, we deployed a recommender system for them as shown in Figure~\ref{fig:prototype}.
-The system consists of two parts: a \emph{bid optimization module} and a \emph{crowd optimization module}.
-The bid optimization module optimizes the advertiser’s bids based on her selected crowds, while the crowd optimization module explores potential users for the advertiser's ad unit.
-Our current system is based on \emph{bid simulator}, which estimates the advertising performance of possible strategies through simulated bidding on advertiser's historical bidding logs.
+To reduce the expensive trial and error costs for advertisers to look for optimal advertising strategies, and explore potential marketing opportunities, we have already deployed a recommender system on the Taobao display advertising platform as shown in Figure~\ref{fig:prototype}.
+The system consists of two components: a \emph{bid optimization module} and a \emph{targeted user optimization module}.
+The bid optimization module recommends bids for advertiser based on her selected targeted users and the pre-defined optimization goal, and the targeted user optimization module explores potential users for the advertiser.
+The prediction ability of the system is supported by the \emph{ad auction simulator}, which estimates the advertising performance of possible strategies using the advertiser's historical bidding logs through conducting simulated auctions.

-\textbf{Bid Optimization Module.} The bid optimization module recommends proper bids for advertisers' selected crowds.
-To search high-quality bids for a crowd, the bid optimization module first samples some possible bids for the crowd.
-Then we predict the advertising performance through the bid simulator according to (crowd, bid), generating candidates for the recommendation.
-Finally, the bid optimization module ranks the candidate items by some pre-designed rules, such as the relative increment on CTR (or CVR) compared with the average CTR (or CVR).
-The top K (crowd, bid) candidates of each ad unit would be recommended to the advertiser, showing their profile, historical advertising performance, current bids, suggested bids, and predicted advertising performance.
+\textbf{Bid Optimization Module.} To search for high-quality bids for a certain type of targeted users, the bid optimization module first samples some candidate bids, predicts the advertising performance of these bids through the ad auction simulator.
+The module ranks these candidate bids by some rule, such as the relative increment on CTR (or CVR) compared with the average CTR (or CVR) of the historical adopted bidding strategies.
+The module lists the top-K bidding strategies associated with some other information, such as historical advertising performance, current bids and predicted advertising performance.

-\textbf{Crowd Optimization Module.} The crowd optimization module explores potential user crowds for advertisers.
-It first merges similar crowds (crowds of the same type for products in the same category) and calculates the average historical KPIs of similar crowds through the bid simulator.
-Then the crowd optimization module ranks these merged crowds based on some human-designed indicators (e.g. $CTR-PPC+CVR+Click\ Number$).
-For each ad unit, the top K crowds would be recommended.
-For each recommended crowd, the crowd optimization module would predict the number of unique visitors (UV) covered based on bidding logs.
-It would also calculate a suggested bid based on average bid price in similar crowds, and show the crowd information, suggested bid, and UV to the advertiser.
+\textbf{Targeted User Optimization Module.} This module explores potential users for advertisers.
+It first merges similar types of users in a proper way, such as the users selected by advertisers belong to the same product category.
+The module calculates the average historical KPIs of these merged users, ranks them based on some performance indicators (e.g. $CTR$, $PPC$, $CVR$, $GMV$).
+For each ad campaign, the top-K targeted users would be recommended, and the predicted number of unique visitors for the ad campaign covered by these targeted users would also be shown.